CelluleProjet/Amorpheus/README.md

 ## Parameters
-An example of input file 'Init.txt' is provided for the case of the Ce-based glass presented in this work.
+An example of input file *Init.txt* is provided for the case of the Ce-based glass presented in this work.
 The values of all input parameters can be changed also in the section **Parameters [p]** of the main menu.